 Do list.
 It keeps you on track with

 tasks that are coming up, tasks that are late, and tasks that need to be

 scheduled.
 It reports to you about tasks you have assigned, and whether or not they are being performed.

 You sleep better when you know that all the tasks and all your people are coordinated and communicating.

 That's the basis of Asana.
 Click here to see their introductory video.

 If you would like to try Asana, and I strongly recommend that you do, let's get started.
 The following will get you up and running.

 Remember, the application is free to you as long as you stay under 15 team members.
 You can see the pricing information on the Asana website.
 For the independent builder, you should be able to control the number of contacts to minimize your costs.
 Stay under 15 team members, and your monthly cost is $0.00.

 Once you have opened your account and learned the basic navigation rules, it is time to set up a Project.
 To help you ramp up quickly, Builder-Resources.com offers an Asana production management package to get you up and running, and which you can easily modify to fit your needs.
-We have developed a comprehensive Project Template comprised of 300+ steps.
+We have developed three comprehensive Project Templates, each comprised of 300+ steps.

 These templates are set up to allow you and any member of your team to